A. Carley Palmer

 • Successfully defended the trial conviction of a cyber-attacker who took out the Los Angeles Superior Court’s computer system.
 Ninth Circuit argument available at https://www.youtube.com/watch?v=RZmPB917Ecg

-• Defended the substantial sentence given to an international black-market weapons trafficker who supplied anti-aircraft missiles and other warcraft to terrorists and militia groups in North Africa and the Middle East.
+• Successfully defended the substantial sentence given to an international black-market weapons trafficker who supplied anti-aircraft missiles and other warcraft to terrorists and militia groups in North Africa and the Middle East.
 Ninth Circuit argument available at https://www.youtube.com/watch?v=HPD8imsQNtE

 • Successfully defended the trial conviction of an ISIS supporter who used his federal student-aid funds to try to fly his co-conspirator to terrorist battlegrounds in Syria.
 Ninth Circuit argument available at https://www.youtube.com/watch?v=9AjkYTl1jZM